Ali-Alnosairi/Data_Mining_Course_Project/README.md

 1. ## **Random Forest Classification**
    - The Data was applied to Student Preformance data, to create a RF Classifer to pridect student preformance.
 2. ## **FP-Growth**
+   - The data was used to help the bakery with there sales using an FP-Growth Association Algorithm
 3. ## **Fuzzy C-Mean & Manahatten Distance**

 4. ## **[`Data Cleaning Example`]**